jennisung/reading-notes/codefellows201:reading-notes/class-8.md

 ## Code 201 - Foundations of Software Development: Readings: CSS Layout

+## Overview of reading notes:

+These materials delve into CSS layout, specifically CSS flexbox.
+Learning more about the various tools in CSS is important to web design.
+It helps you structure your website better and help make a more responsive layout.

 ### Flexbox is designed for one-dimensional content.
 Explain what this means.

 Flexible Box Layout Model, otherwise known as flexbox is a layout system that is able to take items of varying sizes, and arrange these items in the best possible layout, making it designed for one-dimensional content.